numerology/Elastic-traffic-simulator/README.md

 Poisson process.
 It leaves the system after its workload is finished by its perceived rate.

+## References:
+If you use this project please kindly cite this paper:

+Jiaxiao Zheng and Gustavo de Veciana, Elastic Multi-resource Network Slicing: Can Protection Lead to Improved Performance?, WiOpt'19, 2019.

 ## Acknowledgement:
 The progressive bar for parallel processing in Matlab is by DylanMuir [ParforProgMon](https://github.com/DylanMuir/ParforProgMon).